vgno/2024-ai-news-perspectives/README.md

 ![Model distribution](img/dist.jpg)

-It seems Anthropic Claude 3 Opus was the most conservative in its classification, with 60% of articles classified as _neutral_.
-OpenAI GPT-4 Turbo seems most eager to classify articles to a non-neutral perspective, with only 28% of articles classified as _neutral_, a full 18 percentage points below the average.
+Anthropic Claude 3 Opus appeared to be the most conservative in its classification, with 60% of articles deemed neutral.
+In contrast, OpenAI GPT-4 Turbo was more inclined to assign a non-neutral perspective, classifying only 28% of articles as neutral—18 percentage points below the average.